Article first published in August 2017, updated June 2019

 is a shoe company from New Zealand that sells wool shoes that are all the rage with tech folks, millennials, and nearly everyone else.

 The first email I received was a brief explanation of what they do and what they stand for.
 The email shared the company’s values rather than just talking about the product itself.
 They talk about their shoes, but from a value perspective (environmental sustainability, benefits of their shoes) and not about specific features.
 What I love about Allbirds is their values, so it makes sense they talk about them before they talk about their shoes.

 After I submitted my order, I received a standard order confirmation email.
 Simple and effective.

 After my order shipped, I received another email providing me the tracking number.

 What I didn’t receive is a product review email or education about the importance of wool and sustainability.
-It would have been great if I had, but so far they are a small company and their lifecycle marketing campaign is simple and effective.
+It would’ve been great if I had but, so far, they’re a small company and their lifecycle marketing campaign is simple and effective.